F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 AWS (Same Availability Zone)
 ============================

 In this section, you can see the complete steps for implementing Cloud Failover Extension in AWS *(Same Availability Zone)*.
-For an *Across Availabilty Zone* deployment, see :ref:`aws`.
+For an *Across Availability Zone* deployment, see :ref:`aws`.

 AWS CFE Prerequisites
 ---------------------